History of Rhode Island: Battle of Rhode Island

-The Battle of Rhode Island was fought during the summer of 1778 and was an unsuccessful attempt to expel the British from Narragansett Bay, although few Colonial casualties occurred.
+The Battle of Rhode Island was fought during the summer of 1778 and was an unsuccessful attempt to expel the British from Narragansett Bay, although few American casualties occurred.
 The Marquis de Lafayette called the action the "best fought" of the war.
 The British were forced to concentrate their forces in New York and consequently left Newport.
 The French under Rochambeau landed in Newport in 1780, and it became the base of the French forces in the United States for the remainder of the war.
 The French soldiers behaved themselves so well that, in gratitude, the Rhode Island General Assembly repealed an old law banning Catholics from living in Rhode Island.
 The first Catholic mass in Rhode Island was said in Newport during this time.

 Rural resistance to the Constitution was strong in Rhode Island, and the Anti-Federalist Country Party controlled the General Assembly from 1786 to 1790.
 In 1788, Anti-Federalist politician and Revolutionary War General William West led an armed force of 1,000 troops to Providence to oppose a July 4 celebration of nine states having ratified the Constitution.
 Civil war was narrowly averted by a compromise limiting the Fourth of July celebration.
 The State of Rhode Island was the last of the 13 states to ratify the United States Constitution (May 29, 1790), only doing so after being threatened with having its exports taxed as a foreign nation.